Azure/AI-PredictiveMaintenance/docs/README.md

 ## Model operationalization

-When using Azure Machine Learning (currenty *Internal Preview*), it takes the following steps to operationalize a model:
+When using Azure Machine Learning (currenty, *Internal Preview*), it takes the following steps to operationalize a model:

 * Registration
 * Docker image creation